-- Permanent signage must be provided as appropriate for each type of civic space. - Directional, educational, informational, and geographic signage should be located at significant locations (such as entrances), in conjunction with amenities, or places where circulation paths cross.

-g.
-Litter Receptacles

-- Litter receptacles must be designed in such a manner that users do not have to touch the receptacle or push open a door in order to dispose of litter. - Litter receptacles must be constructed of durable materials that are graffitifire-, rust, and stain-resistant. - Litter receptacles must include a metal barrier to prevent rodents from entering from the bottom. - Litter receptacles should be located near entrances to civic spaces and within reasonable proximity to seating areas. - v.
+- ii.
+Directional, educational, informational, and geographic signage should be located at significant locations (such as entrances), in conjunction with amenities, or places where circulation paths cross. - g.
+Litter Receptacles - i.
+Litter receptacles must be designed in such a manner that users do not have to touch the receptacle or push open a door in order to dispose of litter. - ii.
+Litter receptacles must be constructed of durable materials that are graffiti-, fire-, rust, and stain-resistant. - iii.
+Litter receptacles must include a metal barrier to prevent rodents from entering from the bottom. - iv.
+Litter receptacles should be located near entrances to civic spaces and within reasonable proximity to seating areas. - v.
 Recycling receptacles are required in conjunction with litter receptacles.